 Places in the final fly-off of the competition will be determined on the basis of the sum of the altitude and duration scores.
-At the fly-offs, 24 teams will be invited to make a second flight at the last flight round of the day based on the results of their first flights.
-Prizes which are awarded to the top places will be awarded only to those teams that make a second flight.
-In this final round, rockets which have issues which would otherwise rate a replacement flight under TARC rules #7 or #9 will not receive a replacement flight.
-The top twenty final places will be ranked on the basis of the scores from the two qualified flights made at the fly-offs.
-Places twenty-one up to one hundred will be awarded to the remaining teams based on the scores from their first flight.
+At the fly-offs, at least 24 teams will be invited to make a second flight based on the results of their first flights.
+In these second flights, rockets which have issues which would otherwise rate a replacement flight under TARC rules #7 or #9 will not receive a replacement flight.
+Prizes awarded to the top places will be awarded only to those teams that make a second flight.
+The top final places will be ranked on the basis of the scores from the two qualified flights made at the fly-offs.
+Remaining places will be awarded based on the scores from the first flight.
 Ties will result in pooling and even splitting of the prizes for the affected place(s) -- for example, a two-way tie for 4th place would result in a merger and even division of the prizes for 4th and 5th places.
 If there is a tie for one of the top three places, the teams involved in the tie will be required to make a third flight to determine final places.
 Aerospace Industries Association reserves the right to make all last and final contest determinations.